Children missing from education: staff factsheet

 Next ...

-... use our safeguarding scenario on children missing from education to get staff to put the learning into practice.
+... use our safeguarding scenario on children missing education to get staff to put the learning into practice.